Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Discussion

 \section{Discussion}

-In this article, we propose new doubly robust estimating functions to determine an individualized treatment rule when the outcome is discrete and the log or logit link functions are used to model the outcome.
-The newly proposed approach can be solved using a weighted GLM iteratively given a suitable choice of observational weights.
-The benefit of our proposed estimating function is that it can be easily generalized to a penalized framework, which permits estimating a parsimonious ITR and selecting the important tailoring variables simultaneously.
-Based on this, we also present a doubly robust criterion to select the tuning parameter.
+We proposed new, doubly robust estimating functions to estimate an ITR when the outcome is discrete and the log or logit link functions are used to model the outcome.
+The newly proposed approach can be solved using a weighted GLM iteratively, given a suitable choice of observational weights.
+The benefit of our proposed estimating function is that it is easily generalized to a penalized framework, which permits estimating a parsimonious ITR and selecting important tailoring variables simultaneously.
+Based on this finding, we also present a doubly robust criterion to select the tuning parameter.
 Numerical studies indicated that the newly proposed penalized doubly robust method compares favorably with other competing approaches in the context of ITRs.
-To our knowledge, doubly robust variable selection approach for ITRs has not previously been studied.
+To our knowledge, doubly robust variable selection approach for ITRs with binary or count outcomes has not previously been studied.

+We applied our proposed variable selection method to a sequential multiple assignment randomized trial \citep{lambert2021adaptive} to evaluate the effectiveness of a web-based stress management intervention for individuals with cardiovascular disease.
+We found that five variables were relevant for tailoring treatment: DASS at baseline, sex, marital status, stomach condition, and vision.
+Furthermore, we derived a linear decision rule that may assist physicians in effectively recommending the web-based stress management intervention for patients with cardiovascular disease.
+This analysis yielded important insights into the influence (or lack thereof) of potential tailoring variables on patient primary outcomes, thus aiding to develop more effective and personalized approaches to care.

+One limitation of our proposed method is that we require that the parametric form of the blip function is known (i.e., that the blip is correctly specified).
+This requirement is slightly stronger than the assumption that the parametric form of the treatment regimes is correctly specified (see, e.g., \citet{zhang2022subgroup}), since assuming that the blip function is correct implies that the treatment regime is correct, but not the converse.
+An interesting avenue for future research would be to consider imposing smoothness assumptions on the blip function and estimating it using off-the-shelf non-parametric variable selection tools, for instance using splines with a penalty to control overfitting.

+In this paper, for simplicity, we focus on a binary treatment setting.
+The extension to general discrete allocations, in which $a =\{0,1,..., l\}$, is straightforward: a multinomial model analogous to the generalized propensity score could be fit in place of $\pi$.
+Taking the outcomes to be counts, for example, the estimating function now is As such, the estimation procedure and the theoretical results can be adapted without extra difficulty.
+Similarly, continuous exposure densities can be modelled directly, or approximated using quantile binning and modelled via a multinomial regression.
+Both of these approaches rely on a generalized propensity score \citep{imbens2000role} and were implemented in a continuous outcome setting for individualized treatment by \citet{SchulzMoodie2021}.